ContainerSolutions/helm-monitor/examples/elasticsearch.md

-Rollback based on an ElasticSearch query
+Rollback based on an Elasticsearch query
 ========================================

-> Use helm-monitor to rollback a release based on an ElasticSearch query
+> Use helm-monitor to rollback a release based on an Elasticsearch query

 ## Prepare